fmatosqg/androidthings_ndk/README.md

  and check that  gpio23 folder exists, and both direction and value have read and write permissions for all users (you should see `-rw-rw-rw` next to it).

+## Run standalone binary

+- Build it with `./gradlew assembleDebug`.
+- Find the binary appropriate for your architecture in `./app/.externalNativeBuild/cmake/debug/<architecture>/samplebinary`
+- For example Raspberry pi uses armeabi-v7a

+- `adb root`
+- `adb remount`
+- `adb shell mkdir -p /root/bin`
+- upload it with `adb push ./app/.externalNativeBuild/cmake/debug/armeabi-v7a/samplebinary /root/bin` (change with the appropriate architecture)
+- go into device with `adb shell`
+- go into folder with `cd /root/bin`
+- run it with `./samplebinary`

+### After it's installed you can also
+ - update it with `adb push ./app/.externalNativeBuild/cmake/debug/armeabi-v7a/samplebinary /root/bin`
+ - run with `adb shell /root/bin/samplebinary`